 Formal application letter on headed paper and signed

-The application letter must be on headed paper and signed, detailing:
+The application letter, addressed to the “Public Diplomacy and Communications Department, Embassy of Ethiopia“, must be on headed paper and signed, detailing:

 Copy of passport for each person travelling